 Please note if you have missed your appointment without giving us prior notice you may be removed from the waiting list altogether, in which case you will need to ask your GP to re-refer you back to the hospital.

-If you need to come back for follow up care, your future appointment will be made before you leave the department wherever possible.
+If you need to come back for follow up care, your appointment will be made before you leave the department wherever possible.
+If we need to contact you about your appointment we may do this by text, letter, or telephone.

 A refund of the reasonable costs of travel to receive treatment under the care of a consultant may be available.
 For general advice please call the helpline on 0845 850 1166 or pick up form HC1 at your GP surgery.